WangYanru-NJU/myProjects/README.md

 **1. introduction**
-- From this picture we can know why we need texture mapping,as you can see,vertex-coloring model seems blurry,even if you take 16 times refinement,the texture-mapping model still seems much more clear.So texture mapping can reserve finer details.
+- From this picture we can know why we need texture mapping,vertex-coloring model seems blurry,even if you take 16 times refinement,the texture-mapping model still seems much more clear.So texture mapping can reserve finer details.

 <p align="center">